MicrosoftDocs/dataexplorer-docs/data-explorer/using-diagnostic-logs.md

 |Name               |Description
 |---                |---
-|RootActivityId |The root activity id
+|RootActivityId |The root activity ID
 |StartedOn        |Time (UTC) at which this command started
 |LastUpdatedOn        |Time (UTC) at which this command ended
 |Database          |The name of the database the command ran on
-|State              |The State the command ended with
+|State              |The state the command ended with
 |FailureReason  |The failure reason
-|TotalCpu|Total CPU duration
+|TotalCpu |Total CPU duration
 |CommandType     |Command type
-|Application     |Application name invoked the command
+|Application     |Application name that invoked the command
 |ResourceUtilization     |Command resource utilization
 |Duration     |Command duration
 |User     |The user that invoked the query